aws/aws-cdk/packages/@aws-cdk/aws-cloudwatch/README.md

 ### Custom widget

-A `CustomWidget`shows the result of a AWS lambda function:
+A `CustomWidget` shows the result of an AWS Lambda function:

 ```ts
 declare const dashboard: cloudwatch.Dashboard;